psresnik/topcat/README.md

 * Run run_mallet.py to build a topic model on NLP-preprocessed text for each value of NUMTOPICS
 * For each model create the materials used in the TOPCAT human curation protocol

+To run the driver, simply execute `driver.csh` on the command line.